Below Knee Amputation

 - Loss of blood supply to the foot either from trauma or vascular disease

-- A chronic foot or ankle injury or deformity that can not be salvaged or reconstructed in a functional way
+- A chronic foot or ankle injury or deformity (ex. a severe diabetic Charcot arthropathy) that cannot be salvaged or reconstructed in a functional way

 - Birth defects